Codecademy/EventHub/README.md

 ```

 ## Javascript Library
-The project comes with a javascript library which can be integrated with your website.
-Currently, the library depends on jQuery.
+The project comes with a javascript library which can be integrated with your website as a way to send events to your EventHub server.

 ### How to run JS tests
 #### install [karma](http://karma-runner.github.io/0.12/index.html)